darinz/DL/02_Neural_Network/01_perceptrons.md

 test_xor_with_mlp()
 ```

+> **Did you know?**
+> The addition of just one hidden layer allows neural networks to approximate *any* continuous function—a property known as the Universal Approximation Theorem.

 ---

 ## Historical Context

 ### Timeline of Development

-1. **1943 - McCulloch-Pitts Neuron**: Warren McCulloch and Walter Pitts created the first mathematical model of a neuron
+1. **1943 - McCulloch-Pitts Neuron**: Warren McCulloch and Walter Pitts created the first mathematical model of a neuron, showing that simple logical functions could be computed by networks of artificial neurons.
-2. **1957 - Perceptron**: Frank Rosenblatt introduced the perceptron at Cornell Aeronautical Laboratory
+2. **1957 - Perceptron**: Frank Rosenblatt introduced the perceptron at Cornell Aeronautical Laboratory, marking the birth of the first trainable artificial neural network.
-3. **1960 - Perceptron Mark I**: First hardware implementation of a perceptron
+3. **1960 - Perceptron Mark I**: The first hardware implementation of a perceptron, capable of recognizing simple visual patterns.
-4. **1969 - Perceptrons Book**: Marvin Minsky and Seymour Papert published "Perceptrons", highlighting limitations
+4. **1969 - Perceptrons Book**: Marvin Minsky and Seymour Papert published "Perceptrons", rigorously proving the limitations of single-layer perceptrons (notably, their inability to solve XOR).
+This led to a decline in neural network research, known as the "AI Winter".
-5. **1986 - Backpropagation**: Revival of neural networks with the backpropagation algorithm
+5. **1986 - Backpropagation**: The revival of neural networks, thanks to the backpropagation algorithm, which enabled efficient training of multi-layer networks.

+> **Key Insight:**
+> The limitations of the perceptron were not the end, but the beginning.
+They motivated the development of deeper, more powerful neural architectures.

 ### Frank Rosenblatt's Contribution